 • Visit to the UNESCO world heritage site at L'Anse aux Meadows

 • A chance to experience the Northern Lights

 • Visit Greenland's capital city, Nuuk

-• Three days in the Torngat National Park
+• Spend three days in spectacular Torngat National Park

 • 14 days